deepaklearner/sample_cypher/README.md

 Give me ideas for efficient design.
 Also, let me know for any cross questions, I should ask for further clarification.

+1.3 i am thinking should i validate each owner or should i do in a batch?

 Questions:
 What should we do if the Entitlement node already exists?
 Overwrite or skip?